Refer a Patient

 Have any questions?
 You can talk to us.

-Before deciding on a hospice near you, there are several questions worth asking and details worth investigating.
+Before deciding on a provider, it helps to understand what matters most when you set out to find hospice care.
+There are several questions worth asking and details worth investigating.
 The key considerations are listed below:

 As noted by the Centers for Medicare and Medicaid Services, a reputable hospice provider should, “meet specific Federal requirements and be separately certified and approved for Medicare participation.
 If